-Carriers are required to maintain all MLR documentation.
+Carriers are required to maintain all MLR and rate proposal documentation.
 All data is subject to audit.
 We recognize that the claims part of the MLR claims/premium ratio may not match the paid claims seen in the carriers' renewal exhibits.
 Similarly, we recognize that claims extracts supporting the MLR Calculation and rate renewal may not be identical.
-The plan must be able to fully support all claim values.
+The carrier should explain any accounting differences between the claims submitted in the MLR and rate submissions that are not explicitly related to the timing variance.
+The carrier must be able to fully support all claim values.